+General Remarks

+The subjects comprise a detached bungalow located within the Netherlee district of Glasgow where surrounding properties are sir milar in both

+age and character.

+Adequate local shopping, educational and public transport facilities are available close by.

+The subjects generally were seen to be in a relatively basic state of repair and would benefit from future upgrading and modernisation throughout.

 Where defects or repairs have been identified within this report it is recommended that, prior to entering into any legally binding sale or purchase contract, further specialist's or contractor's advice and estimates should be obtained, to establish the implications, if any, on a potential offer to purchase or the sale price likely to be achieved for the property.

 Essential Repairs

 None apparent.

 Estimated cost of essential repairs

 Retention recommended?
 Yes X No

-Retention amount]
+Retention amount

-Comment on Mortgageability ,
+Comment on Mortgageability

-The property forms suitable security for mortgage purposes subject to the specific lend ling criteria of any mortgage provider.
+The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider.

 Valuation

-Market value in present condition £ 400,000
+Market value in present condition £ 350, ,000

-Market value on completion of es sential repairs £
+Market value on completion of essential repairs £

-Insurance reinstatement value £ 600,000

-(to include the cost of total rebuilding , site clearance, professional fees, ancilla ry charges plus VAT)
+(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

-Is a reinspection necessary?
 Yes X No